illuzzzio/JAVASCRIPT-PROJECTS/README.md

 download the doc file to learn about more details from my repo........

 Also i have uploaded a video of its working .......  so that you can see the real output on processing4 software (Dont forget to download Processing4 software for output)

+extra tip:
+if you are using this code , please identify the COM3 port on your device , because this code is specifically made for COM3 port , or otherwise you have to do changes in the cpp and java file and you have to change the name of the port............

+Thank you